5 Ways to Hide Drives in Windows 10 | Check Your In-depth Tutorial

 Option 1 - Hide Partition

-- Right-click the partition you want to hide, and choose "Hide" from the drop-down menu.
+- Right-click the partition, and choose "Advanced".
+Select "Hide" from the drop-down menu.

 - Then you will see a window showing the notification.
-Read the instrunctions and click "OK" to continue.
+Read the instructions and click "Yes" to continue.

-- Click the "Execute Operation" button in the top-left corner.
+- Click the "Execute 1 Task(s)" button in the top-left corner.
 Then, click "Apply" to hide your partition.

 Option 2 - Unhide Partition

-- Right-click the partition you want to view and access.
-Choose "Unhide" from the drop-down menu.
+- Right-click the partition you want to view and access. choose "Advanced" and select "Unhide" from the drop-down menu.

-- Read the instructions and click "OK" to continue.
+- Read the instructions and click "Yes" to continue.

-- Click the "Execute Operation" button in the top-left corner.
-Check the pending operations, then click "Apply" to unhide partition on Windows 11/10/8/7.
+- Click the "Execute 1 Task(s)" button in the top-left corner.
+Check the pending operations, then click "Apply" to unhide the partition on Windows 11/10/8/7.

 The Local Group Policy can help you hide drive icons from Windows Explorer.
 You can still access the data by typing the drive path on the File Explorer address bar.